No Man's Sky: Awards

-No Man's Sky won the Innovation Award and was nominated for the Best Technology Award for the 2017 Game Developers Choice Awards.
-Murray and other members of Hello Games had attended the Game Developers Conference, but had not expected to win anything given the game's reputation by that point, and opted to go elsewhere for dinner when they were named the winners of the Innovation Award.
-The game was nominated for the Excellence in Technical Achievement for the 2017 SXSW Gaming Awards.
-The title was also named for the British Game award for the 13th British Academy Games Awards.
-PC Gamer named No Man's Sky its Best Ongoing Game award in 2017, and Shacknews considered it the Best Comeback in 2017, both praising the updates added in the year since its launch that had improved how one interacted with the game.
-The game was nominated for "Best Co-operative Game" and "Xbox Game of the Year" with No Man's Sky Next at the 2018 Golden Joystick Awards, and for "Best Ongoing Game" at The Game Awards 2018 and again in 2020 and won the award for "Most Evolved Game" at the 2019 SXSW Gaming Awards.
-At the Italian Video Game Awards, it was nominated for "Best Evolving Game".
-Beyond VR was nominated for "Best Game Expansion" and "Best VR/AR Game" at the 2019 Golden Joystick Awards, for the latter category at The Game Awards 2019, and for "Evolving Game" at the 16th British Academy Games Awards, won the award for "XR Game of the Year" at the 2020 SXSW Gaming Awards, and won "Best Ongoing Game" at The Game Awards 2020.
-At the 18th British Academy Games Awards Games Awards, it won "Evolving Game" award.
-It was subsequently nominated for Evolving Game at the 19th British Academy Games Awards.
+The game has notably received five nominations for Best Community Support from The Game Awards, one win for Best Ongoing Game at The Game Awards 2020, six nominations (with one win) for Evolving Game from the BAFTA Games Awards, as well as multiple other nominations and wins from the likes of SXSW Gaming Awards, Golden Joystick Awards, and others.

 Player community

 Due to the open-ended nature of the game, players have worked in-game and through online communities to create an in-game system of planets with bases and other features called the Galactic Hub as early as 2016, working to overcome the initial lack of multiplayer features in the game.
 The players in the Hub have worked to catalog planets and their features within its local area, thus allowing players to use this information to plan resource gathering and trade routes, and once multiplayer features were added, creating interconnected colonies using the game's base-building tools.
 The Hub has its own form of governance called the Galactic Council to guide how the Hub should expand, particularly after major game patches that render changes to planets, as well as an in-game cryptocurrency called Hubcoin, which is operated by the experimental testnet of Ethereum and has no true monetary value but can be traded in for in-game resources, and intended to be used to pay players for custom bases and other such features.